rationalpointofview/rpov/_posts/2016-01-07-lattice-of-mental-model.md

 * Don't have a trigger.
 Standalone mental model is useless.
 You need a trigger( as input) so you can apply the mental models.

 The best and probably the fastest way to learn something is to teach it, I figured I could learn mental model faster by try to teaching it, and hope you can find some bits useful along the way.

+## How to maintain and use these mental models ?

+Straigh from Munger:

+> 1) His formal education is wide enough to cover practically everything useful in piloting.

+>2) His knowledge of practically everything needed by pilots is not taught just well enough to enable him to pass one test or two; instead, all of his knowledge is raised to practice-based fluency, even in handling two or three intertwined hazards at once.

+>3) Like any good algebraist, he is made to think sometimes in a forward fashion and sometimes in reverse; and so he learns when to concentrate mostly on what he wants to happen and also when to concentrate mostly on avoiding what he does not want to happen.

+>4) His training time is allocated among subjects so as to minimize damage from his later malfunctions; and so what is most important in his performance gets the most training coverage and is raised to the highest fluency levels.

+>5) “Checklist” routines are always mandatory for him

+>6) Even after original training he is forced into a special knowledge-maintenance routine: regular use of the aircraft simulator to prevent atrophy through long disuse of skills needed to cope with rare and important problems.

+>The need for this clearly correct six-element system, with its large demands in a narrow-scale field where stakes are high, is rooted in the deep structure of the human mind.
+Therefore, we must expect that the education we need for broad scale problem-solving will keep all these elements but with awesomely expanded coverage for each element.
+How could it be otherwise?